-Juli Inkster is a lengendary professional golfer that has won over thirty times on the LPGA.
+Juli Inkster is a lengendary professional golfer that has won 31 times on the LPGA, including seven major championships.
 Here she shares her favorite and most challenging courses to play in this edition of “My Courses.”

 MY FAVORITE COURSE: Muirfield Village.
 Every hole on the course requires you to hit different types of shots, the practice facilities are amazing, and the food is on point.